SavchenkoValeriy/jeison/README.md

 *jeison* defines a `jeison-vector-of` type that instructs *jeison-read* to convert the JSON array to an integer vector and causes EIEIO to ensure that the returned value is, in fact, an integer vector.

+*STYLE NOTE*: Prefer `list-of` over `jeison-vector-of` unless your JSON arrays are lengthy or you need to explicitly index `vector` elements.
+Elisp treats `vector` as an immutable value, which means that it is effectively read-only once read from the JSON stream.

 This mechanism also allows *jeison* to parse **lists of nested objects**.
 Let's continue our "John Johnson" example and add skill